dgryski/go-perfbook/performance.md

 specific set of inputs.

 This also means your benchmark data needs to be representative of the real world.
-If repeated requests are sufficiently rare, it's more expensive to keep them around than to recompute them.
-If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

-TODO: randomized inputs may have nice properties but not be representative of real-world inputs (random graphs, random trees, etc.  Caching and compression algorithms both exploit skewed distributions not present in random data, while a binary tree will perform better with random values as they will tend to keep the tree balanced.
+Using purely randomized inputs may skew the behaviour of your algorithm.
+Caching and compression algorithms both exploit skewed distributions not present in random data and so will perform worse, while a binary tree will perform better with random values as they will tend to keep the tree balanced.
+(This is the idea behind a treap, by the way.)

+On the other hand, consider the case of testing a system with a cache.
+If your benchmark input consists only a single query, then every request will hit the cache giving potentially a very unrealistic view of how the system will behave in the real world with a more varied request pattern.

 Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on